Diversity, equity and inclusion

 Anti-racism action

-Through conversations with Black and Global Majority industry workers, we have recognised the urgent need to prioritise our anti-racism efforts.
+Through conversations with Black and Global Majority industry workers, we recognised the urgent need to prioritise our anti-racism efforts.

 In 2021, we were joined on secondment by Sasha Salmon, an expert in anti-racism work with an extensive background in Government and civil society.
 Salmon heard the testimony of more than 50 people of colour in the industry to inform her Thinkpiece on Anti-Racism in the UK Film and TV Industry published in September 2021.